Myanmar workers in Thailand victims of a broken system

 Huge sections of Thailand's economy, especially construction and food production, rely on migrants to do jobs that comparatively wealthier Thais have long since eschewed.

-And while the country has one of the slowest growth rates in Asia, the minimum wage of 305 baht ($9) a day is more than three times the equivalent in Myanmar.
+And while the country has one of the slowest growth rates in Asia, the minimum wage of 305 baht (US$9) a day is more than three times the equivalent in Myanmar.

 Since coming to power in 2014 Thailand's junta has unveiled a series of campaigns to clean-up abuses in its migrant labour sector, which also attracts significant numbers of workers from Cambodia and Laos.